Smeet-01/Smeet-01/README.md

 - Hey!
 I am Smeet!
 Welcome to my page.
-- I’m interested in learning more about Data Analytics and Visualization
+- I’m interested in learning more about Data Analysis and Visualization
 - I’m currently learning Python, for the most part, while dabbling in other languages bit by bit (or should I say, git by git.
 Hah!)
 - You can reach me through my email:- almeida.smeet.01@gmail.com